ashleybaxter/iamashley/_posts/2016-01-07-the-business-i-want-to-build.markdown

 This was an established business in an industry I had nil experience with, and I was expected to make it work.

-I inherited the name of the company, its visual identity, the customer base and the products.
+I inherited the name of the company, its visual identity, the customer base and products.
 All the factors that are vital to the success of a business had been predetermined for me.

 It had worked for my Dad, but it wasn't working for me.